 Situated at the very north of Africa, you can almost smell Gibraltar from Ceuta beyond the mere 28-kilometre stretch, across the Straits of Gibraltar – it really is that close.

 Since the Spanish seized control in 1580, Ceuta has remained a sovereignty of Spain, although the Moors gained control for a short period during 1694 to 1720.
-All of which have left an imprinted legacy on fabulous architecture, various religions and spoken languages, with characteristics also merged into the varying cuisines.
+All of which have left an imprinted legacy on fabulous architecture, various religions, and spoken languages, with characteristics also meshed into the varying cuisines.

 For such a small piece of African turf, there really is a considerable amount to see with a profusion of beautiful architecture to visit and of course, everything is within an easy-reach walk in Ceuta.

 Surrounded by ten forts built during differing centuries, these sites alone will keep you busy enough.

 Something noticeable about this lively high street and main pedestrian, is the many mothers promenading with prams up and down the cobblestones as if parading on a Paris catwalk.